ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Source_Adapters.md

 ### AWS S3 ( please switch images)

-A pre-requisite is to ensure that EventBridge is sending Events to Ferris.
+A pre-requisite is to ensure that EventBridge is sending Events to {{< param replacables.brand_name  >}}.
 Please see this section on how to set it up.

 Create a bucket and switch to the Properties Tab of the UI